gaurabacharya/medical-chatbot-frontend/README.md

 # Medical AI Chatbot Frontend

 ## Summary
+This medical chatbot is  modern, user-friendly medical chatbot interface built with Next.js and Tailwind CSS.
-This medical chatbot is the frontend UI that is used with a connection to the backend RAG API [Medical-RAG-Chatbot](https://github.com/gaurabacharya/Medical-RAG-Chatbot).
+It provides a chat interface used with a connection to the backend RAG chatbot that I created previously [Medical-RAG-Chatbot](https://github.com/gaurabacharya/Medical-RAG-Chatbot).
 In order to create this UI, I first created wireframes using Figma which can be viewed [here](https://www.figma.com/design/WHk0aMjc3l8BdZxzo243TL/Medical-Chatbot-UI?node-id=0-1&t=3Cb06KrxV4k4cR6y-1).
 Then the react website was created using TypeScript, Next.js and styled using tailwindcss.
 In order to run this locally please follow the steps below.

-A modern, user-friendly medical chatbot interface built with Next.js and Tailwind CSS.

 ## Prerequisites